brandoncoke/sampleclusteR/README.md

 - OPTIONAL RankProd (≥ 3.2)

 ### Installing from R console
 After installing R from CRAN (https://cran.r-project.org/) the dependencies and sampleclusteR can be installed using the R code bellow.
+Issues installing rockchalk, cluster and GEOquery are common when using linux.
+See the 'Issues installing dependencies' section.
 ```R
 #In the R terminal- install these dependencies
 install.packages("cluster", quiet= T)